WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

  = Can one WordPress website be used with multiple Moodle websites? = No, this is not possible using Edwiser Bridge.

+ = Can one Moodle site be connected to multiple WordPress sites?

+Yes, if you are using Edwiser Bridge version 1.4.0 then you will now be able to connect your Moodle site to multiple WordPress sites.

+ = Can I use another payment gateway in place of PayPal to sell my courses?

+As of now Edwiser Bridge has only one payment gateway integrated with it and that’s PayPal.
+But we are open to adding new payment gateways as part of the product but for that we need your suggestions so that we add the one that works best for you.

+You can post your suggestions in our Ideas Forum.

+ = What if I wish to suggest some new features as part of Edwiser Bridge?
+Where should I do it?

+You can post all your feature requests and also vote of similar feature requests shared by fellow community members in our <a href="https://forums.edwiser.org/category/9/request-a-feature">Ideas Forum</a>.

 Take a look at the link below to see the full list of questions which will help you around the Edwiser Bridge plugin.
 <a href = "https://edwiser.org/bridge/faqs/">Frequently Asked Questions for Edwiser Bridge</a>

+Also check our knowledge base for more queries
+<a href = "https://knowledgebase.edwiser.org/en/category/edwiser-bridge-plugin-5d8teq/">knowledge base for Edwiser Bridge</a>

  ==  Changelog  ==